-DevOps is one of those buzzwords that mean many different things to a lot of people.
-That's why understanding what DevOps is and how it can benefit your organization may be challenging.
+DevOps is a buzzword that means many different things to many people.
+That's why it may be challenging to understand DevOps and how it can benefit your organization.

-There would be no DevOps if not for agile software development.
-Development teams looking to keep up with the market speed have developed many different techniques that have Agile as their common denominator.
+There would be no DevOps if not for Agile Software Development.
+Development teams looking to keep up with the market speed have developed many techniques with Agile as their common denominator.

 The evolution of Agile during the last decade showed that to succeed, organizations need a holistic approach to the end-to-end software delivery lifecycle.

 Want to learn more about the basics of DevOps?
 We recommend reading this piece: DevOps for Beginners - Where to Start Your DevOps Journey?

 To understand what DevOps is all about, let's see how organizations created software when DevOps wasn't around yet:

 Before DevOps, teams gathered the business requirements and wrote code, which a separate QA team would test.
 If the code met the criteria, it would be released for operations to be deployed.